The Relationship Between Trauma and Women Seeking Addiction Treatment

 • Witnessing violence outside the home

 ACE ratings are determined by issuing a point for each experience.
 On average, nearly 18 percent of women completing the CDC ACE module in 2014 had four or more ACEs, compared to 13 percent of men.
-People who experience an ACE score of four or higher are at greater risk for drug and alcohol abuse, depression, and suicide.
+People who experience an ACE score of four or higher are at greater risk for alcohol and drug abuse, depression, and suicide.

 Traumatic accidents are also related to SUD.
 In its 2017 annual trauma report, the Arizona Department of Health Services detailed that “one in four patients were suspected of being under the influence of drugs or alcohol when involved in a trauma.
 Drug and alcohol use were more prevalent among victims of intentional trauma including assaults and self-inflicted injuries.
 Alcohol and drug involvement varies by age and race.
 Among the younger population, especially 15-17, there were more traumas involving drugs than alcohol.”